Sminnie09/ST558Project2Repo/READMEtemplate.md

 ![](READMEtemplate_files/figure-gfm/correlation-1.png)<!-- -->

-Next, two simple linear regression models and three multiple linear regression models were selected.
-The `lm` function was used to find the best fit.
+Linear regression models can be formed based on the predictor variables with lower correlations.
+In this example, two simple linear regression models and three multiple linear regression models were selected based on variables with lower correlations.
+The `lm` function was used to fit the models with the training data set.

 ``` r
 mlrFit1 <- lm(shares ~ num_keywords + num_imgs, data = weekdayDataTrain)